salesforce/mailific/mailific-server-spring-boot/README.md

 #### Properties

-* mailific.server.certPath
+* mailific.server.certPath (String): if non-null, the STARTTLS extension is included

 ### CommandHandlerProvider

 Bean wrapper for the collection of CommandHandlers to use.
-Depends on BannerDomainProvider, EhloGreetingProvider, and MailObjectFactory.
+Depends on BannerDomainProvider, EhloGreetingProvider, MailObjectFactory, and commandOverrides.
+The default implementation includes all the mailific implementations of the standard SMTP commands, but allows you to override or extend that set via the commandOverrides Bean.

 ### SmtpServer